 Hello.
 My name is Max Kramer.
-I’m an mobile-orientated software engineer based in London, UK.
+I’m an mobile-orientated software engineer in Berlin.

 |Notable Work Experience||Open Source Contributions|